On the non-existence of elements of Kervaire invariant one: The slice filtration

-\begin{pf} The first assertion is immediate from Proposition~\ref{thm:33}, as is the fact that a $0$-slice is an Eilenberg-MacLane spectrum.
-For the second assertion, suppose that $M$ is a Mackey functor, and consider the sequence
+\begin{pf} The first assertion is immediate from Proposition~\ref{thm:33}, which, combined with part~\thmItemref{item:1} of Proposition~\ref{thm:40}, also shows that a $0$-slice is an Eilenberg-MacLane spectrum.
+Example~\ref{eg:7} gives the ``only if'' part of the second assertion.
+For the ``if'' part, suppose that $\Mm$ is a Mackey functor all of whose restrictions maps are monomorphisms, and consider the sequence

-Since $P_{1}HM\ge 0$ it is $(-1)$-connected, and so $P_{1}HM$ is an Eilenberg-MacLane spectrum.
+Since $P_{1}H\Mm\ge 0$ it is $(-1)$-connected, and so $P_{1}H\Mm$ is an Eilenberg-MacLane spectrum.
 For convenience, write